tyw2015/RNTest/README.md

 <br/>
 <br/>

-Best appreciation for the translation assisted by my loved girlfriend. (added by herself)
+Best appreciation for the translation assisted by my loved girlfriend. (at her request)